NotSoCheezy/Julius-Time-Machine/README.md

 Greetings, Ty!

 Have you ever wondered what might have been, had you started on your great quest to retrieve the talismans sooner?
-Say, three months sooner, to be exact.
+Say, three months and a week sooner, to be exact.

 Well, wonder no more, my Thylacinus cynocephalus friend!
 Thanks to the enormous power of the excess thunder eggs you've collected, I was able to channel energy into my latest invention - the Temporalis Transportacious Translocator!
 You may be familiar with the concept - it is a time machine.